 Most of your customers will probably find you online, and your website is what makes the first impression on them.
 If it is unappealing, confusing, or unprofessional, chances are people will instantly click off.

 Your website needs to be professionally designed, should instantly grab attention with flash animation and appealing color schemes and images, while at the same time giving the patient all the information they need about medical tourism, the packages you provide, the countries you take them to and the partners you have.
 They need to be able to trust you, and your website should be able to do this.
 They should also be easily able to find your contact info to ask any further questions and to receive quotes

 6. Targeting The Whole World

 The last mistake many medical tourism agencies make is not focusing their efforts on certain areas.
 If you are a medical tourism facilitator in Costa Rica for example, and you try to attract customers from all over the world, you cannot possibly muster up enough energy, time and budget to do this successfully.

 Focus on 1-3 countries however, such as USA, Canada, or Europe , and you can focus all this energy and money on these areas, earn a name and brand image in these areas, and attract a lot more customers.
 This way you can also make your services specific to these areas by providing a separate toll free number for these countries, arranging for cuisines specific to their taste, and arranging for entertainment that they would enjoy.

-Avoiding these traps for new medical tourism businesses will help you develop strategies for your business that will ensure your long life as a medical tourism agency, and MTB guides you every step of the way.
-Whether you need to create an appealing website, generate consumer referrals, acquire facilitator certification or develop a 12 month action plan, MTB will cater to all your needs and make sure you are equipped with the knowledge and profit generating tools that will provide you with great returns and will grow your business to new heights.
+Avoiding these traps will help you create strategies for your business that will ensure your long life as a medical tourism agency, and MTB can help guide you every step of the way.
+Whether you need to build an appealing website, generate medical tourism clients, acquire facilitator training or develop a medical tourism business plan, MTB will cater to all your needs and make sure you are equipped with the knowledge and profit generating tools that will provide you with great returns and will grow your business to new heights.